The Stable Homology of Congruence Subgroups: Homotopy

 The following result follows from work of many, including Soul\'{e}~\cite{Soule2}, Madsen and Hesselholt~\cite{local}, Voevodsky, Rost, Suslin, Weibel and others~\cite{KZ,Voe}: \begin{theorem} Let $p > 2$.
-Then one has isomorphisms for $n > 0$ as follows:
+Then one has isomorphisms for $n > 1$ as follows:

-Moreover, the maps $K_n(\OL) \otimes \Z_p \rightarrow K_n(\OL_p;\Z_p)$ induce the natural maps on cohomology. \end{theorem} The compatibility of the these isomorphisms follows from the compatibility of the corresponding motivic spectral sequences.
+Moreover, the maps $K_n(\OL) \otimes \Z_p \rightarrow K_n(\OL_p;\Z_p)$ induce the natural maps on cohomology. \end{theorem} For specific references, we refer to Theorem~A of~\cite{local} for the~$K$-theory of (rings of integers in) local fields (see also Theorem~61 of~\cite{KZ}), and Theorem~70 of Weibel's survey~\cite{KZ} for the~$K$-theory of global fields.
+We note that, in the latter reference, the Galois cohomology groups have been excised from the statement for the benefit of topologists, but they are easily extracted from the argument.
+The compatibility of the these isomorphisms follows from the compatibility of the corresponding motivic spectral sequences.
 Note that for $p = 2$, the equalities hold up to a (known) finite group, and hold on the nose if $F$ is totally imaginary.
-We now have: \begin{lemma} Define the groups $\Ktw^{?}_n(\OL)$ as follows:
+For the groups~$K_1$, which are known classically, one must make a minor adjustment to these descriptions in terms of Galois cohomology: this amounts (for experts) to replacing the Galois cohomology groups~$H^1$ with the Bloch--Kato groups~$H^1_{\fff}$.
+More prosaically, there are Kummer isomorphisms